 If you've eliminated potential health issues as a cause and you think your cat may be doing this because it is bored, you can try spending a bit more time with them, giving them some new toys to play with and / or increasing the amount of time they have to roam around outdoors.
 If they're an indoor cat, make sure they have plenty of room to explore inside.

 IS IT SAFE FOR YOUR CAT TO EAT PLANTS?
-While non-toxic plants aren't usually dangerous for cats to eat (although note that they can still potentially cause stomach upsets if too much is eaten), it's not typically a good thing for cats to eat plants of any kind.
+Non-toxic plants aren't usually dangerous for cats to eat they can however still potentially cause stomach upsets if too much is eaten.

 Cats are often mistaken for being omnivores (meaning both meat and plant-eating), however, they're actually obligate carnivores.
 This means that they need meat in order to survive.
 Their digestive system isn't adapted to be able to handle vegetation, so while a small amount of a non-toxic plant isn't likely to cause too much harm, it's never a good idea to let your cat eat a lot of greenery, for the sake of their health and also the health of your plants!